mehdi-user/ScholarChart/README.md

 # ScholarChart
-ScholarChart: a charting script for Google Scholar
+ScholarChart: a charting script for Google Scholar distinguishing articles by the publication year and the number of citations